-Malpractice in Quizzes / Tests

-If a student is involved in malpractices | 'NE' graded will be awarded for that course as defined for SEE in any course(s) of quiz / I test / II test / compensatory test.
+Malpractice in Quizzes / Tests If a student is involved in malpractices as defined for SEE in any course(s) of quiz / I test / II test / semester.

-in that semester.
 He/She will not be permitted to appear for SEE for that course.
 He/She will not be permitted to Drop / Withdraw that course.